 It is important to note that moderate caffeine consumption is completely safe, and caffeine itself is not classified as an addictive drug.
 For some people, depending on the amount of caffeine ingested and their individual sensitivity to caffeine, caffeine can be a mild stimulant to the central nervous system.
 When consumption of caffeine is stopped abruptly, some people may experience "withdrawal" symptoms, including:

 - Muscle aches/stiffness

 Actual rates of people suffering from withdrawal are disputed by the experts, but evidence suggests that it may be less common than previously thought.
-In a scientific study of more than 11,000 people, only about 11% of the people who consumed caffeine daily reported any withdrawal symptoms once the caffeine consumption was stopped.
-And only 3% of those with symptoms said they were severe enough to interfere with their daily activities.
+In a scientific study of more than 11,000 people, only about 11 percent of the people who consumed caffeine daily reported any withdrawal symptoms once the caffeine consumption was stopped.
+And only 3 percent of those with symptoms said they were severe enough to interfere with their daily activities.

 Caffeine withdrawal is an uncommon condition.
 Still, you can take steps to limit your chances of experiencing it:

 - Limit your daily consumption of caffeine.
 You can use the Caffeine Content Chart to figure out your current intake and decide where you can cut back.